jardev/cow-blog/README.markdown

 # Deploying

-By default deployment scripts are configurable.
+By default deployment scripts are not configurable.
 This will be fixed in the near future.
 So you have to use path settings from deploy.sh.

 Create folders on your server: